mnott/mail2dt/README.md

 files arbitrarily, and if we would just copy those files, with their original names, into DevonThink, the names shown would not be readable.
-Hence what we do here is to use a second script, `devonthink/subject-decoder.pl`, to read each mail's subject line, and create a filename out of that.
+Hence what we do here is to use a second script, `root/usr/local/bin/subject-decoder.pl`, to read each mail's subject line, and create a filename out of that (since this file requires some Perl modules, we run it inside the Docker container where we can ensure we have what we need).
 And in case the subject would not be unique, to not overwrite a potentially existing file in the inbox of DevonThink, we append a counter to the filename if necessary.